The Hedge Knight

 The Hedge Knight is a short story by George R. R. Martin that first appeared in the Legends anthology, a collection of stories by various fantasy authors such as Stephen King, Robert Jordan, and Terry Pratchett.
 It was edited by Robert Silverberg.
 The story was later adapted into a graphic novel by Mike S. Miller.
 It is the first of the "Dunk and Egg" stories.

-The story begins in 208 AL, 90 years before the events in A Song of Ice and Fire.
-It tells the tale of how Dunk took the mantle of a hedge knight and met his squire, a young boy named Egg on his way to compete in a tournament at Ashford Meadow.
+The story takes place in 209 AC, some 90 years before the events in A Song of Ice and Fire.
+It tells the tale of how Dunk took the mantle of a hedge knight and met his squire, a young boy named Egg, on his way to compete in a tournament at Ashford Meadow.

 A hedge knight, Ser Arlan of Pennytree, has died during the night.
 His squire, a large young man named Dunk, buries him and pays his last respects.
 After considering several options, Dunk decides to continue his journey to Ashford and compete in the tourney as a knight.
 He adopts Ser Arlan's armor as his own, as well as his equipment, three horses, and remaining monies.
 At an inn on the road, he meets a boy with a shaved head named Egg who secretly follows him to Ashford.
 Impressed by the boy's spirit, Dunk takes him on as his own squire for the upcoming tourney.